Your Itinerary

 Day 3 - Milazzo – Taormina Riviera

-In the evening, we’ll arrive in the spectacular Taormina Riviera.
+Today we spend the morning driving through varied Sicilian landscapes on our way to beautiful Taormina.
 This tranquil area earnt the nickname of the ‘Pearl of the Ionian Sea’, and it’s not hard to understand why.
 Neighbouring mighty Mount Etna looming on the horizon, the town’s unique cliffside position overlooking the sea and the region’s striking natural beauty make Taormina one marvellous destination to visit.
-Upon arriving, you'll have the rest of the night to enjoy at your leisure.

 Special Experience